mhyllander/gpg-bridge-wsl2-ruby/README.md

 bridge in Ruby.
 To solve the access problem, the bridge is actually two
 bridges:

-gpg/ssh -> Unix socket -> WSL-bridge -> Win-bridge -> Assuan socket -> gpg-agent.exe
+gpg/ssh -> Unix socket -> WSL-bridge -> Win-bridge -> (Assuan socket) -> gpg-agent.exe

+Since Windows does not support Unix sockets, gpg-agent.exe uses something called an Assuan socket.
+This is a file that contains the TCP port that gpg-agent is listening on, and a nonce that must be sent after connecting to authenticate.
+The Win-bridge reads the Assuan socket files and connects directly with gpg-agent.exe (except for the socket for ssh).

-To support ssh Pagent, the Win-bridge uses [net-ssh](https://github.com/net-ssh/net-ssh) to talk directly with gpg-agent.exe Pageant socket, instead of using the ssh Assuan socket that gpg-agent.exe also creates.
+To support ssh Pagent, the Win-bridge uses [net-ssh](https://github.com/net-ssh/net-ssh) to talk directly with the gpg-agent.exe Pageant socket.

+## Security

 Since WSL2 has a different IP address than the Windows host, the Windows firewall must allow incoming connections to the Win-bridge.
-Specifically it must allow connections from 172.16.0.0/12 and 192.168.0.0/16 to TCP ports 6910-6913.
+Specifically it must allow incoming connections from 172.16.0.0/12 and 192.168.0.0/16 to TCP ports 6910-6913.

+To secure connections to the Win-bridge, a simple nonce authentication scheme similar to Assuan sockets is used.
+The Win-bridge stores a nonce in a file that should only be accessible by the user.
+By default it saves the file in the GPG home directory in Windows.
+The WSL-bridge reads the nonce from the file and sends it to the Win-bridge to authenticate.
+This ensures that only processes that can read the nonce file can authenticate.

 ## Dependencies